grodansparadis/can4vscp-frankfurt-eth/README.md

 If Wifi is required instead of Ethernet the [CAN4VSCP Frankfurt Wifi module](https://github.com/grodansparadis/can4vscp-frankfurt-wifi) is available that can do that.

+PCB's for this project has been sponsored by [PCBWay](https://www.pcbway.com/).
+We can really recommend there services.

 ## Schema

 ### Standard version